Before you begin

 To install or upgrade Apache, see Apache.

-Magento, with assistance from our community, is implementing PHP 7.2 compatibility for our upcoming 2.3.0 release.
-Any backward-incompatibility issues will be resolved in this release, and all 3rd party libraries now support PHP 7.2.
-Fully tested 7.2 support will be delivered in following patch releases.
+Magento 2.3.1 supports PHP 7.2.11.
+All 3rd party libraries now support PHP 7.2.
 If you are interested in participating in Magento Community projects we welcome your help!
 See our ZenHub board for a full list of outstanding issues.

 You must run PHP version 7.1.x or 7.2.x as the following result indicates: